 (b) New Participating TOs After April 1, 2014.
 An Approved Project Sponsor that was not a Participating TO as of April 1, 2014, shall be required to turn over to CAISO Operational Control only its rights and interests in the Regional Transmission Facilities it has been selected to finance, construct and own under section 24.5.
 Such a Participating Transmission Owner will be subject to all obligations of a Participating TO with regard to the facilities placed under CAISO Operational Control, except the obligation in Section 4.3.1.1 to declare its intent and submit an application to become a Participating TO and the obligation in Section 2.2 of the Transmission Control Agreement to apply to become a Participating TO.

+(c) Subscriber Participating TOs.
+A Subscriber Participating TO will be subject to all obligations of a Participating TO with regard to facilities placed under CAISO Operational Control.
+The Subscriber Participating TO is subject to the obligations under Section 4.3.1.1 to declare its intent and submit an application to become a Participating TO and the obligation in Section 2.2 of the Transmission Control Agreement to apply to become a Participating TO.

 * * * * *

-Section 24 or Section 25
+4.3A Relationship Between the CAISO and Subscriber Participating TOs

+4.3A.1 Nature of Relationship

+A transmission owner or developer of a transmission project may apply to join the CAISO Balancing Authority Area as a Subscriber Participating TO with planned or existing transmission assets and Entitlements subject to Encumbrances, pursuant to Subscription Agreements, that will ultimately be administered pursuant to a Subscriber Participating TO Tariff and the CAISO Tariff.
+The Subscriber Participating TO’s initial project will consist of transmission components and any associated generation components located outside of the then-existing CAISO Balancing Authority Area, with the transmission component being funded solely by Subscribers and used to provide Subscriber Rights.
+The Subscriber Participating TO may, as provided for under relevant provisions of the CAISO tariff, subsequently construct additions or upgrades to the initial transmission project that are funded solely by FERC-approved Transmission Revenue Requirements and not used to provide Subscriber Rights to the extent authorized under Section 24 or Section 25other provisions of the CAISO Tariff.

+4.3A.2 Application and Approval Processes